k3rl15/skill_captain_git/Day 6/README.md

 ## *Git Workflow*

-This repository demonstrates a simple Git workflow with the following steps:

 ### Step 1: Create and Switch to "develop" Branch

 a.
 Switch to the "main" branch using 'git checkout main.'